-Judging is a matter of opinion, but the opinion should be on certain facts and standards.
-The standards of excellence should be adhered to in judging; it will lower the quality of products at a show or in the market.
+Judging is a matter of opinion, but the opinion should be based on the standard.
 In judging fruits and vegetables for show, remember three main points:

 - 1. Uniformity of size

 - 2. Uniformity of shape

 - 3. Uniformity of color

 Size: Choose exhibits that are all the same size; they should be medium in size and not too large.
 They should be typical for the variety.
 Size is usually what the public would prefer to buy at the market.
 Shape: Choose exhibits having the same shape and being typical for the variety.